DashrathMundkar/cicd-java-maven-project/README.md

 3. Now edit your hosts file from this location on Windows ```C:\Windows\System32\drivers\etc\hosts``` and on Mac/Linux ```sudo vim /etc/hosts``` and add the entry in it ```127.0.0.1 exmaple-test.com```

-4. Now access the application on browser ```exmaple-test.com``` now you should see our awesome project text.
+4. Access the application on browser ```exmaple-test.com``` now you should see our awesome project text.

 ```If you like and want to extend our awesome application then please feel free to contribute :) ```